mhjort/trombi/README.md

 ## Why

 AFAIK there are no other performance testing tool where you can specify your tests in Clojure.
-In my opiniton Clojure syntax is very good for this purpose.
+In my opinion Clojure syntax is very good for this purpose.